BenBausch/Depth-Semantic-UDA/README.md

 # Repository for my Master Thesis
-Please contact me for questions regarding the Code.
+Please contact me for questions regarding the code.